-The damage estimation component of the updated (2022) Verisk Severe Thunderstorm Model for the United States incorporates an innovative component-based hail vulnerability framework, significant amount of additional data (company claims, industry losses, building code enforcement, replacement cost, and roof age data), insights from in-house and published engineering studies, updated damage functions, expanded specialty lines of business risk support, and increased secondary risk characteristic (SRC) support.
+The damage estimation component of the updated (2022) Verisk Severe Thunderstorm Model for the United States incorporates an innovative component-based hail vulnerability framework, significant amount of additional data (company claims, industry losses, building code enforcement, replacement cost, and roof age data), insights from in-house and published engineering studies, updated damage functions, and expanded specialty lines of business risk support.
 In addition, a fourth building year-built band is added to the updated model to capture the impacts of the 2012 and later versions of the International Code Council building codes.
 These codes reference the 2010 vintage of the American Society for Civil Engineers 7 (ASCE 7-10) load standard regarding design wind speed maps.